-With respect to materials submitted, time limits for action and other such procedural matters, the Planning Board shall act in accordance with the procedures specified in the Town of Sutton Subdivision Rules and Regulations regarding Definitive Subdivision submittal, review and decision.
+With respect to materials submitted, time limits for action and other such procedural matters, the Planning Board shall act in accordance with the procedures specified in the Town of Sutton h.
+Approval Criteria

+Subdivision Rules and Regulations regarding Definitive Subdivision submittal, review and decision.
 Where this bylaw requires additional submittals, those items shall also be submitted.